1. Occupational and Workplace Awareness

 Practical application and experience

+Assessment will be in accordance with the Douglas College Evaluation Policy.
 This is a Mastery/Non-Mastery course.
-Evaluation will be carried out in accordance with Douglas College policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation may include the following:

 Consult the Douglas College Bookstore for the latest required textbooks and materials.